A Murray-von Neumann type classification of $C^*$-algebras: Spatial equivalence of open projections

 Note that this relation is precisely the ``hereditarily stable version'' of the Murray-von Neumann equivalence (see Proposition \ref{prop:cp-equiv}(a)(5) below and the discussion following it).

 In \cite[Definition 1.1]{PZ00}, Peligrad and Zsid\'{o} introduced another equivalence relation on $\proj(A^{**})$: $p \sim_{\PZ}q$ if there is a partial isometry $v\in A^{**}$ such that

 It is not difficult to see that $\sim_\PZ$ is stronger than $\sim_\s$, and a natural description of $\sim_{\PZ}$ on the set of range projections of positive elements of $A$ is given in \cite[Proposition 4.3]{ORT}.
-However, we decide to use $\sim_\s$ as it seems to be more natural in the way of using open projections (see Proposition \ref{prop:cp-equiv}(a) below).
-In the Appendix, we will give a brief discussion for the situation when one uses $\sim_{\PZ}$ instead of $\sim_\s$.
+Moreover, we also gave in \cite[Proposition 3.1]{NW-compare} an equivalent description of $\sim_{\PZ}$ that is similar to $\sim_\s$ but use right ideals instead of hereditary $C^*$-subalgebras.
+However, it is now known that $\sim_{\PZ}$ and $\sim_\s$ are actually different even for very simple kind of $C^*$-algebras (see \cite[Theorem 5.3]{NW-compare}).
+We decide to use $\sim_\s$ as it seems to be more natural in the way of using open projections (see Proposition \ref{prop:cp-equiv}(a) below).

 Let us start with an extension of $\sim_\s$ to the whole of $\proj(A^{**})$.

 \begin{defn} We say that $p,q \in \proj(A^{**})$ are \emph{spatially equivalent with respect to $A$}, denoted by $p\sim_\s q$, if there exists a partial isometry $v \in A^{**}$ satisfying